contagon/handbook/handbook/10-aaronic-priesthood.md

 * Provide opportunities to serve in the Church.
 * Provide opportunities to teach the gospel in quorum meetings and other settings.

 As part of this preparation, the bishopric or stake presidency may organize a missionary preparation class.
-The main resources for this class are the scriptures, [Missionary Standards for Disciples of Jesus Christ], and [Preach My Gospel].
+The main resources for this class are the scriptures, [Missionary Standards for Disciples of Jesus Christ], and [Preach My Gospel: A Guide to Sharing the Gospel of Jesus Christ].
 This class is not held during regular Sunday meetings.

 [[AO]] [Missionary.ChurchofJesusChrist.org] provides additional resources that can help young men as they prepare to serve as missionaries.
 See [chapters 23] and [24] for more information.